ADMINISTRATIVE GUIDE

 EXCESSIVE FORCE: There is no exact definition for excessive force.
 The department interprets excessive force as using an amount of force that a reasonable neutral party would consider to be too much.
 Officers are encouraged to use their best discretion when using force, as the department will not cover any officers in any legal battles which relate to excessive force.

-PERSONNEL EQUIPMENT | PN.
+POLICE EQUIPMENT | PN.
 104

 FIREARMS: Procedure No. 104-01